glubsy/gfy-mp4-fetch/README.md

-Have you downloaded a bunch of webm and gif files from gfycat and just realized they also store their own mp4 encoded files too?
+Have you downloaded a bunch of webm and gif files from gfycat and just realized they store their own mp4 encoded files as well?

 This tool scrapes your local directory, makes a list of seemingly gfycraps, fetches gfycat servers to see if the file still exist and hasn't been removed,